Strengthening Your Immunity Through Diet

 Ensure sufficient Vitamin C intake

 Vitamin C stimulates the production and function of white blood cells.
-Contrary to popular belief, it doesn't prevent colds but reduces their duration and severity by 8 to 14% when intake is consistent.
-Aim for 110 mg/day (French RDA) via citrus fruits, peppers, kiwis, and broccoli.
+Contrary to belief, it doesn't prevent colds but reduces their duration and severity by 8 to 14% with regular intake.
+Aim for 110 mg/day via citrus, peppers, kiwi, and broccoli.

 Zinc is essential for T-lymphocyte maturation and Natural Killer cell function.
-The best sources are oysters (absolute record: 78 mg/100g), red meat, pumpkin seeds, chickpeas, and cheese.
-Requirements are 11 mg/day for men and 8 mg for women.
+The best sources are oysters (absolute record: 78 mg/100 g), red meat, pumpkin seeds, chickpeas, and cheese.
+Needs are 11 mg/day for men, 8 mg for women.

 Support your gut health